COVID-19 Vaccine Availability

-- Getting the vaccine can reduce the risk of severe disease, hospitalizations and long-term complications for COVID-19
+- Getting the vaccine can reduce the risk of severe disease, hospitalizations, and long-term complications from COVID-19.

 - For children, the vaccine can also curb community transmission and reduce disruptions to in-person learning activities.

-To learn more, visit the CDC website to get answers to frequently asked questions
+To learn more, visit the CDC website for answers to frequently asked questions

 , see Interim Clinical Considerations

 , and bust myths

 Service Member COVID-19 Vaccine Mandate Ended